 Instructions

 - Pour the warm milk over the egg yolk mixture slowly while whisking vigorously with a Hand whisk.
-This stage is effectively tempering the egg yolks and the mixture should already start to slightly thicken
+This stage is effectively tempering the egg yolks and the mixture should already start to thicken slightly.

-- If in doubt, strain the pastry cream for a lump free, creamy end result
+- If in doubt, strain the pastry cream for a lump free, creamy end result.

 Notes